 I missed my inspection, what do I do?

 Contact your local Council and book another appointment.
 You will have to pay extra for the additional appointment.
-Some Councils require 24 hours notice, so the earlier you book the more likely you are of getting your preferred appointment time.

 Land Information Memorandum (LIM)